 Force of Infection (FOI) Analysis

-In order to test the hypothesis of MADV, the recent emergence, as well as VEEV endemicity, we analysed and compared two age-structured sero-surveys from Panama.
+In order to investigate the endemicity and/or recent emergence of the viruses under study, we analysed and compared two age-structured sero-surveys from Panama.
 One, conducted in the Darien region, surveyed by our team in 20121 and the 2017 sero-survey described in this paper.
-Specific characteristic of the population surveyed in 2012 were previously described1.
+The population surveyed in 2012 was previously described1.

-The Force-of-infection (FOI) was estimated using a catalytic model 2 from seroprevalence data that was assumed to follow binomial distribution.
-We tested whether or not the MADV, VEEV or UNAV incidence per susceptible population has remained constant over time or has recently changed due to potential recent introduction of these viruses into the human population included in both 2012 and 2017 sero-surveys.
-Other assumptions include no sero-reversion, and no age dependence 3
+The force-of-infection (FOI) was estimated using a catalytic model 2 from seroprevalence data that were assumed to follow binomial distributions.
+We tested whether or not the MADV, VEEV or UNAV incidence per susceptible person per time unit has remained constant over time or has varied, for example due to the

+recent introduction of these viruses into the human populations included in both 2012 and 2017 sero-surveys.
+Other assumptions include no sero-reversion, and no age dependence in susceptibility or exposure 3

-For a constant FOI (λ), we can express the sero-prevalence as for age a in the year of the sero-survey t as:
+For a constant FOI (λ), we can express the sero-prevalence for age a in the year of the sero-survey t as:

 Pa, t= 1-exp-λa